Peptic Ulcer (cont.)

 - Find a local Gastroenterologist in your town

-What are the causes of peptic ulcers?
+What causes of peptic ulcers?

 Infection with H. pylori is very common, affecting more than a billion people worldwide.
 It is estimated that half of the United States population older than age 60 has been infected with H. pylori.
 Infection usually persists for many years, leading to ulcer disease in 10% to 15% of those infected.
 In the past, H. pylori was found in more than 80% of patients with gastric and duodenal ulcers.
 With increasing appreciation, diagnosis and treatment of this infection, however, the prevalence of infection with H. pylori as well as the proportion of ulcers caused by the bacterium has decreased; it is estimated that currently only 20% of ulcers are associated with the bacterium.
-While the mechanism by which H. pylori causes ulcers is complex, elimination of the bacterium by antibiotics has clearly been shown to heal ulcers and prevent the recurrence of ulcers.
+While the mechanism by which H. pylori causes ulcers is complex, elimination of the bacterium by antibiotics has clearly been shown to heal ulcers and prevent their recurrence.

-Cigarette smoking not only causes ulcers, but it also increases the risk of complications from the ulcers such as ulcer bleeding, stomach obstruction, and perforation.
+Cigarette smoking not only causes ulcers, but it also increases the risk of complications from ulcers such as ulcer bleeding, stomach obstruction, and perforation.
 Cigarette smoking also is a leading cause of failure of treatment for ulcers.

 Contrary to popular belief, alcohol, coffee, colas, spicy foods, and caffeine have no proven role in ulcer formation.
 Similarly, there is no conclusive evidence to suggest that life stresses or personality types contribute to ulcer disease.